 Among his notable achievements in comic books, Fujitani drew the first five issues of Dr. Solar, Man of the Atom (co-created with one of Dell’s most prolific scripters, Paul S. Newman), which made its debut in 1962 with Gold Key’s first original character and ran intermittently for a total of 31 issues before finally being canceled in 1981.

-Fujitani was born on Oct.15, 1921 to a Japanese-American father and a German-English mother, Tom and Hannah.
+Fujitani was born on Oct.15, 1921 to a Japanese American father and an Irish-English mother, Tom and Anna.
 Born in Krippenbush, New York, the family moved to Connecticut when he was only 2 years old.
 He was raised in Cos Cob, where he attended elementary school.
 An avid artist from childhood, he was soon copying Alex Raymond’s Jungle Jim newspaper strip.
 The family later moved to Old Greenwich, where he graduated from Greenwich High in 1939 as class president and captain of the football team.
 He was encouraged as a student in both artistic endeavors and commercial practicalities by his favorite teacher, who would have him execute watercolor still lifes and then sell them.
 He wound up living in Connecticut for the rest of his life, along with many, many other cartoonists.
 (Interestingly enough, from the 1950s through the 1990s, Fairfield County in Connecticut was the unofficial Cartooning Capital of the United States, since it was home to not only Bob Fujitani, but also his inspiration, Alex Raymond, as well as Mort Walker, Dik Brown, John Cullen Murphy, Stan Drake, John Prentice, Noel Sickles, Bud Sagendorf, Leonard Starr, Dick Wingert, Mel Casson, Ernie Bushmiller, Dick Cavalli, Orlando Busino, Tony DiPreta and dozens of others.)

 After graduating from high school, he attended the American School of Design on a scholarship for 18 months, but ended his studies when offered an opportunity to work with Will Eisner by Phillip E. “Tex” Blaisdell, a lifelong friend who spent his entire professional life in the comics industry.